 Catherine has always had a creative slant but it's only recently that she's chosen to explore writing for fun as an outlet for her artistic expression.
 While dabbling in a number of writing projects she has ignited a long past passion for poetry.
 Catherine has contributed to LOVE.

 Cathy lives and writes in the mountains near Asheville, North Carolina.
 Her Appalachian roots are central to her identity and her writing; her family has called the region home since the mid-1700s.
 She holds an MFA in Fiction from Washington University in St. Louis, Missouri and was a recipient of the Dobie-Paisano Award from the Texas Institute of Letters.
 She has taught English and literature at a number of universities, but has worked as an antiques dealer for over a decade now.
 She is seeking publication of her novel, Isabel King of Black Oak Ridge, and her short story collection, The Orchard Camp and Other Stories.
 She has published stories, poems, and nonfiction in The Great Smokies Review, The Crescent Review, The Laurel Review, New Growth: Contemporary Short Stories by Texas Writers, and elsewhere.
 Currently she is completing a second story collection set in 1950s Oak Ridge, Tennessee during the height of the Cold War.
-Cathy will be contributing to EMPOWERMENT.
+Cathy has contributed to EMPOWERMENT.

 “I am from Nepal, currently working with a contracting company in The Kingdom of Bahrain.
 I write in my native language Nepali.
 I have an anthology of poetry in my credit and am planning for my second anthology soon.”
 Chandra has contributed to LONELY and WAR.